delusionary/histoptimizer/docs/index.rst

 There may be practical applications; if so, please don't tell me.
 There's a certain platonic purity to it right now.
 Freeing, if you think about it.
-It does nothing of value, but does it very quickly, so it makes it up in volume.
+It does nothing of value, but does it very quickly, so as to make it up in volume.

 ================
 About the Author